 For information regarding withdrawal from off-campus study, see Withdrawal and Refund Policy section in Expenses.

 Colgate Study Groups

 Colgate study groups provide students the opportunity to study off campus for a semester under the guidance and mentorship of a Colgate faculty member.
 Each study group has a unique academic focus and immerses students in new cultures, perspectives and experiences.
 Depending on the program, students will live together with their peers in apartments, with local students in university dorms, or with local host families.
-Study groups primarily accommodate registered Colgate students, though students from the New York Six group of colleges or Syracuse University may participate with visiting-student status on a space-available basis.
+Study groups primarily accommodate registered Colgate students, though occasionally a few students from the New York Six group of colleges or Syracuse University may participate on certain study groups with visiting-student status on a space-available basis.
 Study groups normally enroll 15-18 students and are subject to minimum enrollment numbers to operate.

 Colgate regularly offers the following semester-long study groups on an annual or biennial basis and currently all but the Washington DC Study Group satisfy the GE credit.
 For specific details, consult the OCS web pages at colgate.edu/OCS.
 It should be noted that changes may occur in the scheduling of study groups and that new groups may be added.

 - Australia: University of Wollongong (fall and spring)

 - China: Taiwan, Hong Kong, Beijing and Shanghai (fall)

 - England: London Economics (fall and/or spring)